 While the definition of a “place of public accommodation” varies from jurisdiction to jurisdiction under laws prohibiting various forms of discrimination by places of public accommodation, the following two generalizations may be helpful.

-First, it is likely that a church that does not invite or solicit the general public to come onto its premises, whether to raise revenue or not, for events or activities unrelated to the core mission of the church, will not be deemed a place of public accommodation and therefore will not be subject to the nondiscrimination provisions in a state or local public accommodations law.
+First, it is likely that a church that does not invite or solicit the public to come onto its premises, whether to raise revenue or not, for events or activities unrelated to the core mission of the church will not be deemed a place of public accommodation and therefore will not be subject to the nondiscrimination provisions in a state or local public accommodations law.
 This is a generalization that likely will be true in many, perhaps most, cases, but not all.
-As noted previously, Massachusetts enacted a law in 2016 adding gender identity to the forbidden forms of discrimination by places of public accommodation.
-The Massachusetts law states:

 Second, it is likely that a church that invites the general public onto its premises for purposes unrelated to worship or other activities in furtherance of the church’s religious purposes, will be deemed a place of public accommodation, especially if the primary purpose in doing so is raising revenue.